catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

 in the FERC records.

-    * **If a record has the same plant and utility name as another record:** assign it the same PUDL ID as the other record by referencing the cell location of the other record’s PUDL ID.
+    * **If a record has the same plant and utility name as another record:** assign it the same PUDL ID as the other record **by reference** to the cell in which the first instance of that PUDL ID appears. **Never simply enter the PUDL ID as a number**, as it will not update automatically when IDs change due to re-mapping or other alterations.
 If the new plant name is similar in that it’s a different unit or a part of a facility that uses a different fuel type (e.g.
         ``Conemaugh (Steam)`` and ``Conemaugh (CT)``, they should still share the same PUDL ID.
 That’s because co-located fossil-fueled generators are considered parts of the same plant.

     * **If the plant name looks similar but there are discrepancies:** such as different operators (e.g. a facility ``keystone`` with operators